wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.7 =
+* Fixed bug with Users List which prevented using the GUI controls.

 = 1.6 =
 * Fixed bug when optional user and/or swimmer field count is zero preventing reports from running.
 * Added My Jobs tab for all users.
 User can now easily see which jobs they've signed up for.